Great kingdom needed outstanding sanctuaries. Badami Chalukyas built Badami Cave Temples – some of the most exquisite Indian rock-cut temples.

 The four cave temples of Badami were built by the son of Pulakesi I – Kirthivarman (ruled in 567 – 598 AD) and his brother Mangalesha I (ruled in 598 – 610 AD).

 One cave is devoted to Shiva, two – to Vishnu.
-Fourth cave is Jain temple.
+The fourth cave is the Jain temple.
 Thus Chalukyas, just like several other successful dynasties of Ancient India, demonstrated religious tolerance.

 Although in many respects these structures repeat the architecture of similar Indian cave temples created before, there is noticeable also the development of distinct style in architecture and art – Chalukyan style.
 Art of Badami shows influence both of South Indian styles (Dravidian style) and northern influences (Indo-Aryan Nagara style).